 part 3 – Judge, Jury &Executioner

 Terry’s palm hangs in the air, exactly like rocks don’t.
-He throws a long quizzical look to his tensed-up brother.
+He throws a long quizzical look at his tensed-up brother.
 “Larry?”
 His face lights up with the sick fluorescent glow of the instruments.
-He looks more worn out, than usually.
+He looks more worn out than usual.
 “Are you okay?”
 Terry whispers concerned.
 No reaction.

-Sometimes, he remembers clearly, it’s the other way around, and he is the one who died.
+Sometimes, he remembers.
+Clearly, it’s the other way around, and he is the one who died.
 He feels life running through his fingers like sand.
-First he panics, but then Terry’s wise face eclipses over him.
-His saddened eyes bright with so much love, that they calm him.
+First, he panics, but then Terry’s wise face eclipses over him.
+His saddened eyes bright with so much love that they calm him.
 He feels Terry’s arms crushing him, squeezing the breath out of him.
 His brother’s fingers around his throat are desperate iron.
-The world blurs to a red pulsing mist and Larry understands, that his reality’s the thinnest skin over the empty darkness beneath.
+The world blurs into a red pulsing mist, and Larry understands, that his reality’s the thinnest skin over the empty darkness beneath.

 Nervous giggles and the sound of a clap yank Larry back into the driver’s cabin.

 Terry’s tired arm homes in on his other palm.
 He high-fives himself and throws a curious glance back.
 He puts the helmets carefully behind his passenger seat.
 The helpless silhouette of the man behind the rover looks like an “I.” Terry’s heart shifts gears with euphoria.
 A hot wave from his stomach licks at the base of his skull, intoxicated dizziness sloshes through his head.
 Every delicious moment of their heist lifts him up, till he finally floats.
 Flickers of their prey’s surprise, fear and fury surface with a kick of joyous energy.
 Terry knows the luscious tingling in his crotch is power.